Any-resolution Training for High-resolution Image Synthesis: Abstract

 \section{Abstract}

 Generative models operate at fixed resolution, even though natural images come in a variety of sizes.
-As high-resolution details are downsampled away, and low-resolution images are discarded altogether, precious supervision is lost.
+As high-resolution details are downsampled away and low-resolution images are discarded altogether, precious supervision is lost.
 We argue that every pixel matters and create datasets with variable-size images, collected at their native resolutions.
-Taking advantage of this data is challenging; high-resolution processing is costly, and current architectures can only process fixed-resolution data.
-We introduce \textit{continuous-scale} training, a process that samples \textit{patches} at random scales to train a new generator with variable output resolutions.
-First, conditioning the generator on a target scale allows us to generate higher resolutions images than previously possible, without adding layers to the model.
+To take advantage of varied-size data, we introduce \textit{continuous-scale} training, a process that samples \textit{patches} at random scales to train a new generator with variable output resolutions.
+First, conditioning the generator on a target scale allows us to generate higher resolution images than previously possible, without adding layers to the model.
 Second, by conditioning on continuous coordinates, we can sample patches that still obey a consistent global layout, which also allows for scalable training at higher resolutions.
-Controlled FFHQ experiments show our method takes advantage of the multi-resolution training data better than discrete multi-scale approaches, achieving better FID scores and cleaner high-frequency details.
+Controlled FFHQ experiments show that our method can take advantage of multi-resolution training data better than discrete multi-scale approaches, achieving better FID scores and cleaner high-frequency details.
 We also train on other natural image domains including churches, mountains, and birds, and demonstrate arbitrary scale synthesis with both coherent global layouts and realistic local details, going beyond 2K resolution in our experiments.
-Our project page is available at: \url{https://chail.github.io/anyres-gan/}. ~\\ \myparagraph{Keywords}: Unconditional Image Synthesis, Generative Adversarial Networks, Continuous Coordinate Functions, Multi-scale Learning.
+Our project page is available at: \url{https://chail.github.io/anyres-gan/}.